 The Press also reports that French aviator and inventor Louis Blériot has flown the English Channel for the first time in man’s history.
 His ‘conquest of the Channel’ in July 1909 has marked ‘the birth of a new epoch of human development’.
-While the Wright Brothers have keeped to their biplane, Blériot has developed a lighter and faster monoplane, reports The Press’ London correspondent.
+While the Wright Brothers have kept to their biplane, Blériot has developed a lighter and faster monoplane, reports The Press’ London correspondent.

-At the time Blériot is building his monoplane in 1909, Christchurch accountant and inventor Oswald Coates is conducting gliding trials of his machine in his Merivale Lane garden.
+While Blériot is building his monoplane in 1909, Christchurch accountant and inventor Oswald Coates is conducting gliding trials of his machine in his Merivale Lane garden.
 As Blériot makes his historic flight across the English Channel, Coates is putting his aeroplane – named ‘The Long White Cloud ‘- through its paces before Lord and Lady Plunket in the grounds of Auckland’s Government House.

 For boarders and employees at Alfred and May Burn’s ‘Silver Grid’ boarding house and amusement parlour, holidays in London, champagne suppers and aviation exploits are only to be read about.
-Theirs are ordinary working class lives.
+Theirs are ordinary working-class lives.
 Their time off is spent walking out with their ‘best girl’ or at the Collosseum watching the film of the airship races at Rheims.

 In October 1909, the Silver Grid is located at 107 Manchester street.
-The front portion of the ground floor is occupied by slot machines, a billiard room, and a temperance bar and eating house, serving the needs of working class Christchurch men.
+The front portion of the ground floor is occupied by slot machines, a billiard room, and a temperance bar and eating house serving the needs of working-class Christchurch men.
 Upstairs there is accommodation for boarders, staff and the family, with a nursery for the three small children of the proprietor.

 The upstairs portion is ‘somewhat peculiarly divided’.
-At the head of the stairs the landing leads into three passages; one proceeding west, in the direction of Colombo street, and another one east towards the front of the building overlooking Manchester street.
+At the head of the stairs, the landing leads into three passages; one proceeding west, in the direction of Colombo street, and another one east towards the front of the building overlooking Manchester street.
 The third passage is a short one and leads towards the railway station.

-In the first passage are the rooms of two boarders; Thomas Moore and John Warwick.
-At the end of the second passage, overlooking Manchester street and on the right hand side, is the children’s nursery, which is connected by a door with the bedroom occupied by Alice Newman.
+In the first passage are the rooms of two boarders, Thomas Moore and John Warwick.
+At the end of the second passage, overlooking Manchester street and on the right-hand side, is the children’s nursery, which is connected by a door with the bedroom occupied by Alice Newman.
 Her room has another door opening out on to the passage, which leads off another short passage.

 A Dark Spanish Beauty

 Warwick arrived from England just 12 months ago and is working as a clerk.
-He has been boarding at the Silver Grid for just a fortnight, but has known Alice for at least four months, having ‘walked out with her three times’.
+He has been boarding at the Silver Grid for just a fortnight but has known Alice for at least four months, having ‘walked out with her three times’.

 Warwick is, in Alice’s words, a ‘well-educated fellow’ who works in a profession and has prospects.
 He better suits her aspirations for financial and social advancement than any of her other suitors.